WGL-2024/WGL_repo_2024/AP-protocol.md

 - **Node (any) -> SC**

   - `Crash`: used by a node to confirm that it is terminating.
-  - `SentMessage(Packet)`: a node sends this command every time it sends a message to another node (drone, client or server).
+  - `SentPacket(Packet)`: a node sends this command every time it sends a packet to another node (drone, client or server).
 In this way, the SC can keep track of the network activity.

 In addition to the commands above, the **SC** and the **drones** can **exclusively exchange** the following commands: